keshu003/Attendance-Taking-Portal/README.md

 # NFC Attendance Management System (NFCAMS)

 ## Description
-NFC Attendance Management System is a comprehensive solution developed by Keshav Umesh(keshavumesh001@gmail.com) for automating attendance tracking in educational institutions.
+NFC Attendance Management System is a comprehensive developed by Keshav Umesh(keshavumesh001@gmail.com) for automating attendance tracking in educational institutions.
 The system leverages NFC (Near Field Communication) technology to streamline the process of marking student attendance.
 It includes a server-side component for data management and a client-side web interface for teachers to interact with.

 ## Key Features
 - **NFC Tag Integration**: Teachers can use NFC tags to quickly mark student attendance by tapping the tags.